Gut Health

 The Far Reaches of the Endocrine System

-Our hormones are regulated by our endocrine system – a series of organs that work to produce our hormones and manage how they are dispersed into our system.
-They control many of our growth and development patterns like reproduction, sleep, mood, and sexual function.
-Without our endocrine system, we wouldn’t be able to regulate our metabolism and or even know when we are hungry, not to mention keep us warm or manage our blood pressure.
+Our hormones are regulated by our endocrine system—a series of organs that produce our hormones and manage how they are dispersed into our system.
+They control many of our growth and development patterns, such as reproduction, sleep, mood, and sexual function.
+Without our endocrine system, we wouldn’t be able to regulate our metabolism or even know when we are hungry, not to mention keep us warm or manage our blood pressure.

-Our endocrine system is made up of several glands, including the thyroid gland, pituitary gland, adrenal glands, pancreas, ovaries in females, testicles in males, and include several other tissues like our fat tissue.
+Our endocrine system is comprised of several glands, including the thyroid gland, pituitary gland, adrenal glands, pancreas, ovaries in females, testicles in males, and several other tissues like our fat tissue.
 1 This complex system coordinates a biological symphony of changes within us, with each hormone produced targeting a specific organ or tissue.
-The thyroid gland is the master conductor over it all, regulating our body temperature and guiding our entire body’s homeostasis.
+The thyroid gland is the master conductor of it all, regulating our body temperature and guiding our entire body’s homeostasis.

 Until recently, scientists believed this was it.
 That was, until, studies examining the gut microbiome started to notice several gut microbes seemed to regulate some of those pesky circulating hormone levels…